 The Company has not engaged any remuneration consultants to provide remuneration recommendations in relation to Key Management Personnel during the year.
-The Board has established a policy for engaging external Key Management Personnel remuneration consultants which includes, inter alia, that the Non-Executive Directors on the Remuneration Committee be responsible for approving all engagements of and executing contracts to engage remuneration consultants and for receiving remuneration recommendations from remuneration consultants regarding Key Management Personnel.
+The Board has established a policy for engaging external Key Management Personnel remuneration consultants which includes, inter alia, that the Non-Executive Directors on the Remuneration Committee be responsible for approving all engagements of and executing contracts to engage remuneration consultants regarding Key Management Personnel.
 Furthermore, the Company has a policy that remuneration advice provided by remuneration consultants be quarantined from Management where applicable.